urtemi/urtemi/README.md

-## Hello, my name is Urte, friends call me Temi. 😄 Welcome to my Web Development Journey! 👋
+## Hello, my name is Urte, friends call me Temi. 😄 Welcome to my Web Development journey! 👋
-- 🔭 I’m currently working on _Hyperiod Dev Skills Bootcamp in ***Cloud Web Development***_
+- 🔭 I’m currently working on completing _Hyperiod Dev Skills Bootcamp in ***Cloud Web Development***_
 - 🌱 I’m currently learning how to use some exciting languages, frameworks and software
 <details>
   <summary> Please see the list below:</summary>